 The samples of limestones from the quarry are first sent to the laboratory of the cement plant, where they are tested and analyzed for proportioning.
 The proper proportioning of limestone and other raw materials is a necessary job before the beginning of grinding.
 The proportioning of cement raw materials is not all the same but should be determined according to the actual situation.
 The proportion of raw materials of different specifications of cement is also different.
 Generally, the proportion of components in cement raw materials is 67-75% limestone, 10-15% clay, 0.5-1.5% iron ore and 8.5-11% coal.

-With the help of roller crushers or other types of crushers, the raw materials are blended and further ground into smaller pieces of raw meal in the cement plant.
-In a roller crusher, the rotating table rotates continuously under the roller and brought the raw mix in contact with the roller.
-Roller crushes the material to fine powders and finishes the job.
+With the help of vertical roller mills or other types of crushers, the raw materials are blended and further ground into smaller pieces of raw meal in the cement plant.
+In a roller mill, the rotating roller rotates continuously on the grinding table and crushes the material to fine powders, and finishes the job.
 The raw mix is stored in a pre-homogenization pile after it was ground to fine powders.

 Phase III: Raw Meal Preheating